mmu-webdesign/awdd2-2022-group1/4_usability_testing/UX-testing/test_script.md

 ## Tasks

 Okay so this is the landing page of the site.
+Can you quickly tell me your initial thoughts, what you think the site is about, purely from this screen?
 1- the first thing we want to do is to sign ourselves up for the site's mailing list.
 Can you show me how you think you might do that?
 2 - okay, next we want to see what kind of things we can get up to in Manchester each week.
 Can you tell me what event I can find on a Wednesday?
 3 - Stay on this page for the moment, how would you get back to the homepage if you needed to?